dev-satri/flutter/MODULE_2/Module2.md

   @override
   void initState() {
     super.initState();
-    // Initialization logic here
+    // Initialization code here
   }

   @override
   Widget build(BuildContext context) {
-    return Container();
+    return Container(); // Your widget UI here
   }

-  @override
-  void dispose() {
-    // Clean up resources here
-    super.dispose();
 }
-}
 ```

-**Questions:**
-1. What are the main methods in the lifecycle of a Stateful widget?
-2. When is the `dispose` method called, and why is it important?
-3. What is the purpose of the `initState` method in a Stateful widget?

 ---

 ## 3. Flutter Layouts and Styling

 ### 3.1 Understanding Layout Widgets (Row, Column, Stack)
-Flutter uses a rich set of layout widgets to organize UI elements.
+Flutter provides various layout widgets to organize your UI:

-- **Row**: Arranges children in a horizontal line.
+- **Row**: Arranges its children in a horizontal line.
-- **Column**: Arranges children in a vertical line.
+- **Column**: Arranges its children in a vertical line.
-- **Stack**: Allows children to be placed on top of each other.
+- **Stack**: Allows you to overlay widgets on top of each other.

-#### Example:
+Example of using Row and Column:
 ```
 class LayoutExample extends StatelessWidget {
   @override